Chunting/Demo-HelloWorldWSCS/Tutorial.md

 <a name="Overview" />
 ## Overview ##

+Windows Azure Web Sites let you build highly scalable web sites on Windows Azure.
+Quickly and easily deploy sites to a highly scalable cloud environment that allows you to start small and scale as traffic grows.
+Use the languages and apps of your choice then deploy with FTP, Git and TFS.

+With Windows Azure Cloud Services you can quickly deploy and manage powerful applications and services.
+Simply upload your application and Windows Azure handles the deployment details - from provisioning and load balancing to health monitoring for continuous availability.

-In this demo we are showing how to create Web Sites and Cloud Services using the Windows Azure Management Portal and Visual Studio 2012.
+In this demo you will see how to deploy an MVC 4 web application to a Windows Azure Web Site by using the Publish Web wizard in Visual Studio 2012 RC, an then how you can deploy the same application to a Windows Azure Cloud Service by using the Windows Azure SDK for .NET in Visual Studio 2012 RC.

 <a name="technologies" />
 ### Key Technologies ###